• Skip to primary navigation

 Coat:

-Short, fine textured.
+Short, and fine to coarse textured.

 Markings: